Hitman 3 and Control are coming to Switch, thanks to the cloud

 Of course, this means that you’ll need a strong internet connection to play these games.
 In fact, Nintendo requires you to test Control before you can purchase it.
 That way you won’t be stuck paying for a game that you can’t actually run all that well.

-If these Cloud Versions are successful, it can give Nintendo a new path when it comes to third-party games.
+If these cloud versions are successful, it can give Nintendo a new path when it comes to third-party games.
 Many developers are now shifting focus to the upcoming PlayStation 5 and Xbox Series X. Switch couldn’t compete with the specs of the PlayStation 4 and Xbox One, let alone their successors.
 But cloud computing can give studios a way to make their triple-A games work on Switch.

 In Japan, where high-speed internet is more accessible to the whole nation, Nintendo has already used cloud gaming to get Resident Evil 7 and Assassin’s Creed: Odyssey to run on Switch.